Bolivian rams are colorful, peaceful and easygoing.

-When thinking about adding non-fish inhabitant, size again is what matters.
-Bolivian Rams might mistake small shrimps like the cherry shrimp for food while larger species such as the Ghost, Amano, or Bamboo Shrimp are fine.
+When thinking about adding non-fish inhabitants, size again is what matters.
+Bolivian rams might mistake small shrimps like the cherry shrimp for food while larger species such as the ghost shrimp, amano shrimp, or bamboo shrimp are fine.

 Keeping Bolivian Rams Together